prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>IgnoreNamespaceSelectors if set to true will ignore NamespaceSelector
 settings from all PodMonitor, ServiceMonitor and Probe objects.
-They will only discover endpoints within their current namespace.
+They will only discover endpoints within the namespace of the PodMonitor, ServiceMonitor and Probe objects.
 Defaults to false.</p>
 </td>
 </tr>